 As for the rest of the ending of the game, it does go pretty downhill after this twist and after the death of Ryan.
 Rather than just ending the game there…you’re now tasked with tracking down and killing Atlas, the man who used you.
 This part is fairly long and drawn out, but it doesn’t ruin the game.

-Conclusion: Is BioShock Still Worth Playing in 2022?
+Conclusion: Is BioShock Still Worth Playing Now?

-If you love first-person shooters and are a fan of immersive sims, then yes, BioShock is still worth playing in 2022.
+If you love first-person shooters and are a fan of immersive sims, then yes, BioShock is still worth playing now.
 The shooting may feel clunky to some, but it’s still fun and enjoyable.
 Combined with the plasmids and the tonics, you have lots of freedom in how you want to play the game.
 While it may be a bit lighter on the immersive sim elements, it’s still a must-play for fans of the genre.

 And ignoring the gameplay for a second, the story and characters in this game are top-notch.
 BioShock popularized the idea of environmental storytelling and paved the way for many games in the future to do the same.
 The horror elements are well done and they really add a lot to the game’s unique setting.
 And speaking of which, Rapture is still just as amazing as it was all the way back in 2007.